 Second, there's no doubt that the bond segment of 401(k) plan investment menus has historically been treated with subordinated importance relative to plans' stock segment menus.
-You need only review the investment options for every participant-directed retirement plan in America to notice that stock fund options out-number bond fund options by at least two-to-one.
+You need only review the investment options for every participant-directed retirement plan in America to notice that stock fund options out-number bond fund options by at least three-to-one.
 Why?
 First, a solid majority of retirement plan participants are still at least 15 years from spending any of their retirement savings.
 Most investment advisors recommend bond allocations of only 20% to 30% for participants in this age range - and even lower bond portions for younger participants.
 So there has historically been less need for bond funds in plans.
 Second, bonds as an asset class possess less than one-tenth the volatility of stocks.
 Since volatility is dampened by diversification, retirement plan investment advisors have been well-advised to include a far wider range of stock categories in plans, as compared to bond categories.

 So what can you do to control the impact on your Plan account of the coming (but who knows when?) reversal of the downward interest rate trend?
-Be sure that you are diversified across all the bond funds that your Plan has to offer, and the Money Market Fund too.
+Be sure that you are diversified across all the bond funds that your plan has to offer, including the Money Market Fund.
+(Those of you in the Vanguard Auto-Balanced Funds have assigned this task to Vanguard's portfolio managers.)
 We've made sure that each fund operates in different segments of the credit (bond) markets, employs different strategies in picking and holding their portfolio's securities, and has a relatively broad level of flexibility to position their portfolio in defense of rising interest rates.
 That said, make no mistake that these funds (exclusive of the Money Market Fund) can experience losses to their value resulting in negative total returns over year-plus time periods.
 Your control mechanism for that risk is your long-term discipline.